 Following consideration of these matters, the board of directors determined that these relationships were not of a nature that would impair Messrs.
-Ammerman's, Hagerty's, Massey's, Rao's or Ms. Alemany's independence.
+Ammerman's, Chu's, Hagerty's, Massey's, Rao's or Mses.
+Alemany's and Kliphouse's independence.